How New Jersey Statutes Define Burglary

 Criminal Lawyers in New Jersey™ Can Help

-Allan Marain and Edward J. Byrne are New Jersey burglary lawyers.
-They have each successfully represented countless persons charged with burglary.
+Allan Marain is a New Jersey burglary lawyer.
+He has successfully represented countless persons charged with burglary.
 Charges have alleged burglary of homes, burglary of cars, burglary of stores, burglary of offices, burglary of schools.
 Do their clients avoid convictions in every single case?
 Of course not.
-However, lawyer for New Jersey burglary arrest breaking into cartheir extensive training and experience give burglary clients a huge advantage.
-Their representation explores available issues.
+However, lawyer for New Jersey burglary arrest breaking into carhis extensive training and experience give burglary clients a huge advantage.
+His representation explores available issues.
 It probes for weak spots in the prosecutor's case.
-It enables them to reduce or minimize consequences of burglary charges and, in a decent number of cases, obtain dismissals and acquittals.
-Call them to review your situation.
+It enables him to reduce or minimize consequences of burglary charges and, in a decent number of cases, obtain dismissals and acquittals.
+Call him to review your situation.
 Or click the Case Evaluation button at the top of this page.
-They talk to you in plain English, not this legal mumbo jumbo.
-Call them!
+He talks to you in plain English, not legal mumbo jumbo.
+Call him!

 The Bottom Line